-State oil and gas company Petronas has selected Axens as technology provider for the huge Refinery and Petrochemicals Integrated Development (RAPID) project, to be located in Pengerang, Johor, RAPID is part of the Pengerang Integrated Complex (PIC) development, which includes six major associated facilities; the Pengerang co-generation plant, re-gasification terminal 2, air separation unit, raw water supply project, liquid bulk terminal, as well as central and shared utilities and other facilities.
-Located on a 6,242 acre site in Pengerang, PIC forms part of the Johor State's Pengerang Integrated Petroleum Complex (PIPC), developed to establish new engines of growth for Malaysia whilst meeting future energy requirements and strengthening Petronas' position as a key player in the Asian chemicals market..
+State oil and gas company Petronas has selected Axens as technology provider for the huge Refinery and Petrochemicals Integrated Development (RAPID) project, to be located in Pengerang, Johor.
+RAPID is part of the Pengerang Integrated Complex (PIC) development, which includes six major associated facilities; the Pengerang co-generation plant, re-gasification terminal 2, air separation unit, raw water supply project, liquid bulk terminal, as well as central and shared utilities and other facilities.
+Located on a 6,242 acre site in Pengerang, PIC forms part of the Johor State's Pengerang Integrated Petroleum Complex (PIPC), developed to establish new engines of growth for Malaysia whilst meeting future energy requirements and strengthening Petronas' position as a key player in the Asian chemicals market.
+RAPID is estimated to cost \$16 billion and is due for start-up by early 2019.

-is due for start-up by early 2019.
-Axens performed the initial detailed feasibility study for RAPID in 2010, and has now been selected to provide several techhydrotreating to purify naphtha removing dienes, olefins compounds, sulphur and nitrogen species with a feed capacity of 21,000 bbl/d; Octanizing[TM] a continuous catalytic regenerative (CCR) reforming process for maximising the production of reformate from heavy hydrotreated naphtha, with a feed capacity of 14,000 bbl/d; - Prime-K[TM] a catalytic process achieving hydrotreatment of a kerosene cut, with smoke point improvement and deep desulphyrisation with a feed capacity of 30 000 bbl/d: and R2R[TM] a residue fluidised catalytic cracking (RFCC) process including a double regenerator to crack residue feedstock or vacuum gas-oil into lighter hydrocarbons.
+Axens performed the initial detailed feasibility study for RAPID in 2010, and has now been selected to provide several technologies for the project, including: naphtha hydrotreating to purify naphtha removing dienes, olefins compounds, sulphur and nitrogen species with a feed capacity of 21,000 bbl/d; Octanizing[TM] a continuous catalytic regenerative (CCR) reforming process for maximising the production of reformate from heavy hydrotreated naphtha, with a feed capacity of 14,000 bbl/d; - Prime-K[TM] a catalytic process achieving hydrotreatment of a kerosene cut, with smoke point improvement and deep desulphurisation, with a feed capacity of 30,000 bbl/d; and $R2R^{M}$ a residue fluidised catalytic cracking (RFCC) process including a double regenerator to crack residue feedstock or vacuum gas-oil into lighter hydrocarbons.
 The 140,000 bbl/d RFCC unit also includes a propylene recovery section.
-Finally, Axens will supply a Prime G+" catalytic process aiming at desulphurising FCC gasoline while minimising octane loss which includes a selective hydrogenation reactor/splitter and hydrodesulphurisation reactor/stabiliser with a capacity of 75.000 bbl/d.
+Finally, Axens will supply a Prime G+TM catalytic process aiming at desulphurising FCC gasoline while minimising octane loss which includes a selective hydrogenation reactor/splitter and hydrodesulphurisation reactor/stabiliser with a capacity of 75,000 bbl/d.